pragathoys/fill_pdf_form/README.md

 # How to

-1. Download the TCPDF library v6.3.5:
+1. Download the latest stable release TCPDF library eg v6.3.5:

 https://github.com/tecnickcom/TCPDF/archive/6.3.5.zip

 2. Run the included PHP file 'create_pdf_form.php' to produce a simple form and output the 'test.pdf' file.

-3. Run the included PHP script fill_pdf_form.php to parse